 1. You Can Make Up for Lost Time on Weekends

-If you burn the candle at both ends all week, and you’ve built a big sleep deficit because of it, sleeping in on weekends can actually make things worse.
+If you burn the candle at both ends all week, and you’ve built a big sleep deficit because of it, sleeping in on weekends can make things worse.
 Your body needs a regular pattern of sleeping and wakefulness to operate at optimum efficiency.

 Swinging back and forth between five hours sleep several nights in a row and then ten hours sleep on weekends keeps your systems unsettled and misfiring.
 Find a way to get more sleep during the week and keep similar hours on the weekend, if you want to stay sharp mentally and physically.